Hypnotherapy Techniques Methods

 Hypnotherapy Techniques styles methods

 Hypnotherapy is what hypnosis is really about.
-Hypnotic induction puts someone into trance.
-But once they are in trance is when the real work begins.
+A Hypnotic induction, putting someone into trance is easy.
+It is after they are in trance that the real work begins.

 There is no one best style of hypnotherapy.
 The style to use depends on what the client expects, and on the personal experience and training of the hypnotherapist.
 All methods are capable of getting the same result.
 Some take longer than others.
 But that is not necessarily a bad thing.
 Some clients need more time to adjust.
 Some clients prefer to develop a rapport and relationship with their hypnotherapist.
 Other clients expect a direct approach to their problems.

 Hypnotherapy Techniques are constantly developing.
 Basically all hypnotherapy techniques are founded in metaphor and visualization.
 Probably the most common techniques in use today are based on some form of Regression, but some older therapists still prefer Direct Suggestion.
 There is a huge range of metaphor approaches.
 There is also a huge range of NLP techniques.
 Some, like anchoring, use hypnotherapy only indirectly.
 Whatever wording you choose, it can be wrapped up in any hypnotherapy style.

 Metaphors are a form of indirect suggestion when they are delivered as stories that invite the client to identify with the events in the story.
 Metaphors can also lead the client through a specially prepared situation using action metaphors.
 The most sophisticated use of metaphor uses the client's own metaphor or reality and works with the client interactively to develop their metaphoric representations and find resources that will allow them to remove whatever is blocking their development.